|

 is probably one of

 the best.
-Although, like most heroes of mainstream games, I think he is very
+Although, like most heroes of mainstream games, I personally think

-overrated, along with the Assassin's Creed series itself.
+overrated, right along with the Assassin's Creed series itself.
 The series has

 some cool aspects, but I always scoffed at the "button mashing FTW"

-fighting mechanics of Assassin's Creed.
+fighting mechanics.
 Seriously, too many games of this

-era are button mash friendly to appeal to the masses...
+era are button masher friendly to appeal to the masses (and it works)...
 "Tap tap tap"

-the same button 20 times = WIN... or use the counter button that has super
+the same button 20 times = DO COOL STUFF AND WIN... or use the counter button

 generous timing.
 It might look cool... but gimme a f*cking break.
 That's not

-nearly as exciting as most Soul Calibur character designs.
-Namco did a decent job with Ezio's fighting style, but I don't find it
+roster.
+Namco did do a decent job with Ezio's fighting style, but it could've

 the variety of weapons he uses is pretty cool.
-Still, I think he's an asshole
+However, Ezio is an asshole for

-for using a crossbow... so I do enjoy getting in close and kicking his ass. lol.
+being able to use a crossbow in a SC game... so I do enjoy getting in close and kicking his ass. lol.

 |